 For the financial year reported, the UKRSBS was the principal forum for the assessment of strategic opportunities, which were considered as part of their scheduled meetings.
-In addition to the activities described in Climate change section above, other potential opportunities were considered at Board level where required by the governance matrix and business approvals framework.
+Identified opportunities were considered at Board level where required by the governance matrix and business approvals framework.